ellennickles/code-your-way-s25/week5/README.md

 Don't worry if you haven't worked with algebra and trigonometry in a long time!
 Just tinker and have fun with the equations in the code examples and perhaps use GitHub Copilot to help you.
-This week is more about getting used to implementing version control with Git using a command line interface.
+This week is more about getting used to implementing version control with Git using the command line interface.

 ### Part 1: Explore and Experiment